 Cathedral Cove by private tours:

 Private tours can be arranged either at your accomodation or at the i-Site (tourist information center) upon arrival in Whitianga or in Hahei.
-A word of caution, this is the most expensive option and to us a private tour seemed a waste of money when you can do it yourself.
+A word of caution, this is the most expensive option.
+To me, a private tour seemed a waste of money when you can do it yourself.
 Though if you’d like a guide, or perhaps there are a large group of you, this may be the option you want to go for.

-There’s lots more to see on this side of the Coromandel peninsula, and the best part is you can do a lot of it in one day!
-After Catheral Cove we dug our holes at the Hot Water Beach and walked along the stunning Shakespeare Cliff by Lonely Bay.
+There’s lots more to see on this side of the Coromandel peninsula.
+The best part is that you can do a lot of it in one day!
+After Catheral Cove I dug my hole at the Hot Water Beach and walked along the stunning Shakespeare Cliff by Lonely Bay.
 All by the way have free entry… even better!

-We hope you enjoy the cove as much as we did!
-If you have any other questions, send us a message either in the comments below or via whatsapp and we’ll help you out.
+I hope you enjoy the cove as much as I did!
+If you have any other questions, send me a message either in the comments below or via whatsapp and I’ll help you out.